 Last evening the President of the United States of America presented his sixth State of the Union address.
-During the address a number of issues were raised.
+During the address, a number of issues were raised.
 Some of those issues caused a collective scratching of heads with many across this great land.
 One such item was that the President touted financial success by reason of policies he has implemented and that the nation’s unemployment levels have steadily gone down over his tenure.
-Unfortunately the only reason the unemployment levels appear to have fallen is because about ninety-three million people of fallen out of the employment picture and are not looking for work because of the lack of jobs and have exhausted all benefits.
+Unfortunately, the only reason the unemployment levels appear to have fallen is that about ninety-three million people of fallen out of the employment picture and are not looking for work because of the lack of jobs and have exhausted all benefits.
 This is not to mention the fact that when the President took office the debt was about nine trillion dollars and now stands over eighteen trillion dollars.

 There are many other items that can be addressed in the President’s speech however it might be more beneficial to discuss the State of the Church as the Church has had many successes over the past year.
-For instance the Church is strong and growing.
+For instance, the Church is strong and growing.
 Despite the attacks on fundamental Christianity the Church has not folded.
-Instead Christianity is beginning to stand its ground in favour of traditional Judeo-Christian values and refusing to relent to the boisterous cry of those that seek only the demise of the one entity that recognizes the one true and living God.
-Evangelical Christians are digging deeper in the trenches of holiness as it furthers the Great Commission.
+Instead, Christianity is beginning to stand its ground in favour of traditional Judeo-Christian values and refusing to relent to the boisterous cry of those that seek only the demise of the one entity that recognizes the one true and living God.
+Evangelical Christians are digging deeper into the trenches of holiness as it furthers the Great Commission.

-Even so there are problems in the Church.
+Even so, there are problems in the Church.
 And problems are nothing new in the Church particular if one considers the issues Paul addressed concerning the Church at Corinth.
 This is evident in I Corinthians 3:3 where he states that “ye are yet carnal.”
 This carnality meant that the church was much like the world at large and that carnality was detrimental to the Church in a number of ways.
 The same is true with the Church today.
 There are many that cannot eat the meat of the Gospel as they are still on milk.
-Among many there has been no growth so that some local bodies have become stagnant.
+Among many, there has been no growth so that some local bodies have become stagnant.
 This stagnation has led to frivolous programs called ministries which serve only to create social clubs in these Houses of Worship.
 These things ought not to be so.

-Likewise there has been a pulling away from the historical teaching of Christ in futile efforts to reach those presumed unreachable in traditional terms.
+Likewise, there has been a pulling away from the historical teaching of Christ in futile efforts to reach those presumed unreachable in traditional terms.
 Hence music has changed from worship to entertainment wherein in some localities it is becoming increasingly more difficult to determine if the churches are parts of the Church or clubs.
 This, in part, has caused a double standard with congregants wherein lives outside the local bodies are less godly and more carnal.
 This is to say that many of these in the Church are Sunday saints and often barely that.
 As such the State of the Church is weakening because the Great Commission has been changed from going to all the world and teaching the Gospel to bringing the world into the Church by compromising the Gospel.

 And there are hosts of other matters in the Church that need to be addressed just as they were addressed by Paul.
 Schisms in the Church caused unnecessary divides just as they do today.
-With this the Church needs to lay aside petty differences in order to further the Gospel while using the love of Christ to embrace each other so that the world can see the love we have one for another and be positively affected by it.
+With this, the Church needs to lay aside petty differences in order to further the Gospel while using the love of Christ to embrace each other so that the world can see the love we have one for another and be positively affected by it.
 This love means that there is no fornication it the Church.
 Lies will become a thing of the past as the truth becomes all the more paramount with the true and living God at the helm.
 This will result in respect for the people of God as pastors and ministers work tirelessly to hone their prophetic skill thereby pointing men to the foot of the cross.

 It is absolutely true that the State of the Church is strong and that many are being brought into the fold.
-Likewise there are problems that need to be addressed in that strong things, even the church, need to be maintained so that the strengths do not become weaknesses.
-Let us, then, lay aside the carnality which seeks only to uproot that which is holy and pick up the ways of righteousness which serves to bolster and under gird a strong a prospering Church.
+Likewise, there are problems that need to be addressed in that strong things, even the church, need to be maintained so that the strengths do not become weaknesses.
+Let us, then, lay aside the carnality which seeks only to uproot that which is holy and pick up the ways of righteousness which serves to bolster and undergird a strong a prospering Church.